Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 **Warning**: If you change the days to be above 825 then you'll encounter certificate errors when using that certificate in Safari.
 Safari changed their security policies with iOS 13.

-There will be a lot of questions, but most importantly what matters is the Common name, as that'll be the name displayed in your OS for your certificate.
+There will be a lot of questions, but most importantly what matters is the **common name**, as that'll be the name displayed in your OS for your certificate.
 In my case I type in DiscordDigital, but you can type in anything, even with spaces.

 Now let's make a directory and move our CA files into.